Turner syndrome is caused by the deletion of part or all of one of the two X chromosomes.

 Some symptoms of Turner syndrome are noticeable at birth.
 Other symptoms are not noticed until the children are school-age or older.

-Many newborns with Turner syndrome are mildly affected, but some have swelling ( lymphedema Lymphedema Lymphedema is the accumulation of lymph in tissues, resulting in swelling.
+Many newborns with Turner syndrome are mildly affected, but some have swelling (lymphedema Lymphedema Lymphedema is the accumulation of lymph in tissues, resulting in swelling.
 When lymphatic vessels are injured or obstructed, lymph fluid cannot drain and accumulates in tissues, causing swelling... read more ) on the backs of their hands and tops of their feet.
 Swelling or loose folds of skin are often evident over the back of the neck.
-Heart defects include narrowing of part of the aorta ( coarctation of the aorta Coarctation of the Aorta Coarctation of the aorta is a narrowing of part of the aorta, the main blood vessel bringing red oxygenated blood from the heart to the body.
+Heart defects include narrowing of part of the aorta (coarctation of the aorta Coarctation of the Aorta Coarctation of the aorta is a narrowing of part of the aorta, the main blood vessel bringing red oxygenated blood from the heart to the body.
 The aorta narrows, causing the heart to pump harder... read more ).
 Other abnormalities seen later include a webbed neck (wide skin attachment between the neck and shoulders) and a broad chest with widely spaced and inwardly turned nipples.
-Infants are at a higher risk of a problem with the hip joint called developmental dysplasia of the hip Developmental Dysplasia of the Hip Developmental dysplasia of the hip is a birth defect in which the bones in the hip may be incorrectly developed.
-In developmental dysplasia of the hip, formerly called congenital dislocation... read more .
+Infants are at a higher risk of a problem with the hip joint called developmental dysplasia of the hip Developmental Dysplasia of the Hip Developmental dysplasia of the hip is a birth defect in which the bones in the hip are incorrectly developed.
+Birth defects, also called congenital anomalies, are physical abnormalities that... read more .
 Less common symptoms include drooping upper eyelids (ptosis), a low hairline at the back of the neck, moles Moles Moles are small, usually dark, skin growths that develop from pigment-producing cells in the skin (melanocytes).
 Most people have some moles, but the tendency to develop atypical moles is sometimes... read more (nevi), and poorly developed nails.

 Older children and adolescents